 Artisan Bakeries are one of the biggest trends in food to hit for many years.
 With the lockdown restricting many businesses and individuals, it has been much more difficult for businesses to sell their products or services.
 Many organizations have been lucky enough to have a website and a marketing plan already.
 Still, the truth is, there are many local businesses out there that have not, and these are the businesses that are struggling the most.
-The bakery industry has had to adapt to new ways of selling their bakery products online; this article will go through some strategies to entice customers to buy the products through their own website.
+The bakery industry has had to adapt to new ways of selling their bakery products online; this article will go through some strategies to entice customers to buy the products through the bakery’s website.

 We all know that the first thing is to create a website that shows off your delicious products; what makes a good website, you ask?
 Well, it’s the layout and the imagery of your products.
 Think of it this way, people visiting your site are people who have already been to your store or its prospective customers, trying to find a bakery in the area.
 It is your job to get those people coming to your store rather than competitors.